 DataScava commissioned an “Executive Q&A: DataScava, AI and ML” and a series of articles from Scott Spangler, former IBM Watson Health Researcher, Chief Data Scientist, and author of the book “Mining the Talk: Unlocking the Business Value in Unstructured Information.”
-In the series, Scott discusses how and why DataScava’s patented precise approach to mining unstructured text data perfectly complements real-world big data applications in AI, ML, RPA, BI, Research, and Talent.
+In the series, Scott discusses how and why DataScava’s patented precise approach to mining unstructured text data perfectly complements real-world big data applications in AI, ML, RPA, BI, Research, Operations, Talent, and more.
 In addition, he contrasts our proprietary Domain-Specific Language Processing (DSLP) and Weighted Topic Scoring (WTS) with today’s commonly used methods such as Natural Language Processing (NLP) and Natural Language Understanding (NLU).

 “Who’s in Charge of Your Business: The Humans or the Machines?”